Finding the best tiramisu in Rome is a challenge I happily accepted.

 But was it the best tiramisu in Rome?

 Well, I’m afraid I’ll never know.
 Because the problem with Bar Pompi was that eating there meant that I didn’t need to continue my quest for the best tiramisu in Rome, because my taste buds were so happy.
-But I can tell you this: it was pretty dang tasty.
+But I can tell you this: it was tasty.
 So tasty that even though I was only in Rome for a few days, in between eating Rome’s best gelato, I managed to eat their classic tiramisu and their strawberry tiramisu in addition to purchasing an extra to take on the train with me when I left for Venice…

 So, whilst I’ll never know if Bar Pompi is the best tiramisu in Rome, it was the best one I’ve tasted so far!